mrh-jishan/cvgenx/README.md

-npx cvgenx job_description.txt --type resume npx cvgenx job_description.txt --type coverLetter --platform openai npx cvgenx job_description.txt --type both --user-template my-user.json
+npx cvgenx job_description.txt --type resume npx cvgenx job_description.txt --type coverLetter --platform openai npx cvgenx job_description.txt --type both --user-template my-user.json npx cvgenx --type both --output-format pdf
 ```

+If you run `npx cvgenx --type both --output-format pdf` without specifying a job description file, you will be prompted to paste the job description directly into the terminal.
+When finished, press `Ctrl+D` (on Mac/Linux) or `Ctrl+Z` (on Windows) to submit the input.

 ## User Template Example